Bananattack/fig/README.md

 fig
 ===

-Fig is an image and animation library written in portable ANSI C.
+fig is an image and animation library written in C.

 Supports: